meew0/Lethe/README.md

 ## Installation

+**You might also want to take a look at the [Beginner's Guide](https://github.com/meew0/Lethe/wiki/Beginner's-Guide-to-Lethe-Installation) if all this intimidates you.

 If you're on Windows, you should install node-opus before everything else, as there may be problems with the installation:
 ```
 npm install node-opus